openactive/data-catalogs/README.md

 ## Related specifications

-The JSON-LD metadata format, Data Catalog format, and Data Catalog Collection format are planned to be standardised as part of the [Dataset API Discovery specification](https://www.openactive.io/dataset-api-discovery/EditorsDraft/).
+The Dataset Site JSON-LD metadata format, Data Catalog format, and Data Catalog Collection format are planned to be standardised as part of the [Dataset API Discovery specification](https://www.openactive.io/dataset-api-discovery/EditorsDraft/).